Welcome to Creative Space Bootcamp, y’all! Are you ready to have some fun? It’s definitely going to be a summer to remember.

 So let’s talk about what works and what doesn’t.
 The little guy has kinda taken over this half of the studio.
 And because we’re still doing the preschool homeschool thing, we have lots of educational stuff on these shelves.

 The three white bookcases are puzzles and games, the white cube shelf is curriculum, and we use the Ikea Trofast for all things engineering.
-Smarty Parts, Tinker Toys, etc. We also have an entire rolling cart full of LEGO bricks organized by color.
+Smarty Parts, Tinker Toys, etc. We also have an entire rolling cart full of interlocking blocks organized by color.

 As far as the mess on top of the Ikea Trofast, I don’t even know.
 It needs to go somewhere, though.
 I just haven’t quite figured out where.